navsg01/TestLab/README.md

 # TestLab
 This is first repository
 <br>
 There will be scripts.
-It belongs to Gurveer Singh
+It belongs to Gurveer